wombleton/gitlaw-nz/acts/H/Health Act 1956.md

         *   (i) the drinking-water standards; or

-        *   (ii) a drinking-water supplier's public health risk management programme.
+        *   (ii) a drinking-water supplier's water safety plan.